-Graduate nursing and midwifery programs support graduates during their first year of practice, providing an environment where they can consolidate and further develop their knowledge, skills and competence.
-Graduate programs can provide the platform for developing safe, confident and accountable professionals.
+Nursing and midwifery graduate programs support new graduates during their first year of practice.
+They provide an environment where graduates can further develop their knowledge, skills and competence.

 Each year the Victorian Government supports more than 1,590 graduate places in public health services.

-In Victoria a computer matching process simplifies the health services graduate nurse and midwifery appointment process.
+In Victoria, GNMP computer matching simplifies the health services graduate nurse and midwifery appointment process.
 The electronic system matches the preferences of both the candidates (new graduates) and the health services.